demisto/content/Packs/LinuxEventsCollection/README.md

    - *`2024-10-28T14:30:55-0300`*
    - *`2024-10-28T14:30:55.123+02:00`*

-**Note**: Events logs collected via Filebeat with timestamp formats other than those list above would be assigned with the agent collection time.
+**Note**: Events logs collected via Filebeat with timestamp formats other than those listed above would be assigned with the agent collection time.